 A lot of people think taking a big international trip is “too expensive” and therefore unattainable, so they end up taking multiple short domestic trips instead.

 Surprisingly, this can end up costing just as much (if not more) than simply saving for a big international trip.
-For example, I can easily spend less for a week in Europe than my friends spend on a weekend getaway to the Hamptons or Miami.
+For example, I can easily spend less for a week in Europe than my friends spend on a single weekend getaway to the Hamptons or Miami.

 Cut out these smaller weekend trips and you’ll find you can save a lot more for a big bucket list trip.